 Plan balanced lactose-free and gluten-free meals, without neglecting your nutritional needs.
 Compensate for a lack of calcium and vitamin D with green vegetables, almonds and calcium-rich mineral water, and for a lack of dietary fibre with fruit, vegetables and seeds.

-Finally, supplement your diet with B-group vitamins, particularly vitamin B12, which can be deficient in people who limit their intake of lactose and gluten.
+Finally, supplement your diet with B vitamins, especially vitamin B12, which can be deficient in people who limit their consumption lactose and gluten.

 The LACTOLERANCE food supplements can also be of considerable help in adopting this restrictive regime.